DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "When I've been fighting Vanessa, demons were living at volcano in east."

-"I too remember it like that."
+"I, too, remember it like that."

 Originally demons lived around around volcano.
 At least that's how Kai's organization, MDA, records tell it.
-His assumption is that at the time which MDA's records about Great War were made.
-Rinne's fight against Vanessa has also restrained demons.
+His assumption was that at the time, which MDA's records about Great War were describing, Rinne's fight against Vanessa has also restrained demons.

-"Kai, you said that world has _changed_, hasn't you?"
+"Kai, you said that world has _changed_, didn't you?"

-"Yeah, aside from Rinne no one believes me though."
+"Yeah, aside from Rinne no one believes me, though."

 While they were in the car Kai told Rinne the story up until now.
 From that time, when world suddenly changed.